-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will develop and deliver additional instructional materials and resources to be added to EDUC 5850 that focus presenting results and comparing to other research, explaining strengths and limitations of the research project, following proper style guidelines for APA 7th edition, and grammar usage.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, faculty will be involved in the topic selection when students enroll in EDUC 5010.
+Faculty will continue to develop and deliver additional instructional materials and resources to be added to EDUC 5850 that focus presenting results and comparing to other research, explaining strengths and limitations of the research project, following proper style guidelines for APA 7th edition, and grammar usage.